-Summer Thai Salad with Cellophane Noodles, Red Cabbage Mango & Tangy Dressing.
+Summer Thai Salad with Cellophane Noodles, Red Cabbage, Mango & Tangy Dressing.
 Incredibly flavorful, easy to make, and super healthy.

-If you are a Thai food lover like me then this is recipe for you!
-However, to be exact, this recipe is only Thai inspired and not authentic Thai, because it’s my own creation.
-Nevertheless, the flavour is very close to traditional Thai food and if you try it, I am sure you will agree.
+If you are a Thai food lover like me then this is a recipe for you!
+However, to be exact, this recipe is only Thai inspired and not authentic Thai because it’s my own creation.
+Nevertheless, the flavor is very close to traditional Thai food and if you try it, I am sure you will agree.

 Although I am also using some Japanese elements, such as black sesame seeds and sesame oil.
-The reason for that is mainly because of many people have peanut allergies.
-Yet, if you like to add crushed peanuts and use peanut oil instead of sesame seed oil, then that’s perfectly fine.
+The reason for that is mainly because many people have peanut allergies.
+Yet, if you like adding crushed peanuts and using peanut oil instead of sesame seed oil, that’s perfectly fine.
 That will make this Summer Thai Salad actually more authentic.

-Now, as far as shredding the cabbage, I would like to mention a Cabbage Shredder, that you can purchase on Amazon.
-I wrote about it in a grater detail in my previous recipe for a kale salad the GURU SALAD.
+Now, regarding shredding the cabbage, I would like to mention a Cabbage Shredder, that you can purchase on Amazon.
+I wrote about it in greater detail in my previous recipe for a kale salad the GURU SALAD.
 Of course, you can just slice it with a knife, but trust me, it is a big difference.
-Well, at least, I personally prefer my cabbage sliced very finally, especially for salad like this.
+Well, at least, I personally prefer my cabbage sliced very finally, especially for a salad like this.

 Well, I think addressed everything I feel that you may like to know.
 However, if you have any questions or suggestions, please let me know.
 Thank you for visiting!

 SUMMER THAI SALAD